1000 GIS Applications & Uses

-588. Tax Parcel Viewer – Assembling tax parcels, zoning information with color schemes on a web viewer.
+588. Tax Parcel Viewer – Assembling tax parcels and zoning information with color schemes on a web viewer.

-589. Economic Viability – Making decisions of parcels of prime agricultural land using Analytic Hierarchy Process.
+589. Economic Viability – Making decisions on parcels of prime agricultural land using the Analytic Hierarchy Process.

-590. Water Distribution – Tracking flow, pressure and chemical concentrations for nodes, valves, pipes and tanks in a water distribution modelling software.
+590. Water Distribution – Tracking flow, pressure, and chemical concentrations for nodes, valves, pipes, and tanks in a water distribution modeling software.
 (EPANET)

 591. Commercial Space Availability – Checking zoning data for any city such as commercial space availability.

-592. Land Use Policy – Reproducing individual behavior with agent-based modeling to simulate their behaviors and outcomes having a direct impact of the surrounding landscape.
+592. Land Use Policy – Reproducing individual behavior with agent-based modeling to simulate their behaviors and outcomes having a direct impact on the surrounding landscape.
 (Agent-Based Modeling)